St Michael's Mount

 Tucked away in the Tamar Valley, Cotehele Estate is home to a beautiful Tudor manor house, working mill, historic quay and lots of lovely estate walks.

 In the 19th century the area boomed, and Cotehele Quay was a hive of activity with boats and paddle steamers loading and unloading cargo.
-The restored sailing barge Shamrock is moored down on the quay.

 The estate can be reached by train and on foot via a pleasant river and woodland walk.